1. Autophagy

 1. Please adjust the concentration of Hoechst working solution according to the actual situation.

-3. For your safety and health, please wear a lab coat and disposable gloves to operate.
+3. For your safety and health, please wear a laboratory coat and put on disposable gloves when operating.

 MedChemExpress (MCE) has not independently confirmed the accuracy of these methods.
 They are for reference only.